Warning! The following article has been rated as MA and contains:

 Because space between data tracks likely will be wider than space between servo tracks, the data tracks look thicker.
 As we know drive can only position on a servo track because only servo sectors have A-B-C-D positioning fields but the goal is to read and write data, how drive knows where a data track is?
-It is simple Ė drive calcs it.
-VCM controller has ability to step aside from the center of a track by adding certain amount of current into actuator circuit.
-Such step called DAC (basically itís digital to analog conversion).
+It is simple - drive calculates it.
+VCM controller has ability to step to a side from the center of a track by adding certain amount of current into actuator circuit.
+Such step is called DAC (basically it's digital to analog conversion).
 Each servo track can be virtually divided longitudinal on particular number of DACs, like 64, 128 or 256 DACs.
-When drive needs to read a data sector, first drive calcs closest servo track to a data track thus jump to the center of data track from the servo track would be less or equal half of the servo track width.
+When drive needs to read a data sector, first drive calculates closest servo track to a data track thus jump to the center of data track from the servo track would be less or equal half of the servo track width.
 Then drive seeks desired servo track and positions to its center and after that drive shifts heads position on the calculated number of DACs to get positioned on the center of the data track.
 Red lines on the picture represent path heads making to get on data tracks.

 Because reading each servo sector is such a critical job data sectors reading considered less important task and a data sector can be split into pieces by wedges.
-Now you know how drive calculates position for the center of data track and if data track for some reason will not be in calculated position Ė data will be unreadable thatís one of the reasons why hard drives sensitive for vibrations.
-If drive vibrates too much RRO and NRRO can cause offtrack for the data track positioning and itís especially dangerous when drive writes.
+Now you know how drive calculates position for the center of data track and if data track for some reason will not be in calculated position - data will be unreadable that's one of the reasons why hard drives are sensitive to vibrations.
+If drive vibrates, too much RRO and NRRO can cause offtrack for the data track positioning and it's especially dangerous when drive writes.

-Another problem what drive has to fight is reading and writing cannot be done at the same time for the same track even if we do full duplex hardware support it is still impossible.
+Another problem what drive has to fight is that reading and writing cannot be done at the same time for the same track even if there is full duplex hardware support, it is still impossible.

-And the reason of that problem described on next picture:
+And the reason of that problem is described on the next picture:

 Writing head is magnetically shielded from reading head and this causes a gap between heads.

-At the end I want to tell you about serpentine reading/writing.
+At the end I would like to tell you about serpentine reading/writing.
 Imaging that you have a drive and that drive has 4 heads and you want this drive to do linear reading or writing.
-Apparently drive has to use all the heads and itís understandable that you would like to get maximum speed from this drive.
-To minimize heads movements when drive needs to switch a head that would be really logical if drive would read all tracks from one head and then move to another head etc. But itís going to create a problem Ė the very first head most likely will have more loading than the other heads.
+Apparently drive has to use all the heads and it's understandable that you would like to get maximum speed from this drive.
+To minimize heads movements, when a drive switches from head to head, it would be logical if the drive would read all tracks from one head and then move to another head etc. But it's going to create a problem - the very first head most likely would have more loading than the other heads.

-To minimize heads movements and equalize each head usage different drives use different clever schemas of reading/writing.
-Take a look on next picture.
+To minimize heads movements and equalize each head usage, different drives use different clever schemas of reading/writing.
+Take a look on the next picture.

 I hope you enjoyed this article.
-If you have any questions related to tracks, zones or positioning, please ask them on our forum or contact with us by e-mail: firstname.lastname@example.org
+If you have any questions related to tracks, zones or positioning, please ask them by e-mail: firstname.lastname@example.org